damianb1/web-scraping-dictionary/README.md

 ---

-Web scraping examples.
-The data is downloaded from an online English dictionary.
+<h5>Web scraping examples.
+The data is downloaded from an online English dictionary.</h5>

 https://www.lexico.com